dbsoft/dwindows/os2/readme-os2.txt

 dwcompat.lib - import library for functions in dwcompat.dll
 readme-os2.txt - this file

-The DLLs in this package were built with gcc 3.3.5 and require the runtime
+This binary package was compiled with VisualAge C 3.0.
-DLL: libc063.dll
+It should not require any additional libraries.